Popular Matchings under Preference Variation and an Algorithm for Popular Common Bases with Integral Comparison Margins: Introduction

 Multilayer preferences in bipartite matching markets have been studied in Chen et al. \cite{chen2018stableML}.
 They defined $\alpha$-global and $\alpha$-pair stability.
 The former means we aim to find a matching that is stable in at least $\alpha$ layers and the latter means that each edge can block in at most $\alpha$ layers.
 The bipartite graph of the instances in each layer is the same, hence if $\alpha$ is the number of layers, then $\alpha$-global stability becomes equivalent to deciding whether there is a stable matching across multiple preference profiles.
 They proved that deciding whether an $\alpha$-global or $\alpha$-pair stable matching exists is NP-hard even with strict preferences.
 They also showed that for $\alpha$-global stability, the problem becomes polynomial solvable, if one side of the agents have the same preferences in all layers.
 Bentert et al. \cite{bentert2023MLapproval} studied some similar and new notions in Multilayer preferences, where in each layer the preferences of the agents are approval based, i.e. their preference list is a single tie over some acceptable partners.

 Chen, Skowron, and Sorge \cite{chen2021matchings} studied a notion of $d$-globally-robust-stability.
 This means that the agents may change the position of another agent in their preference list, by moving them up or down such that the number of such swaps in the preference profile is at most $d$.
 They have shown that finding $d$-globally-robust stable matching can be done in polynomial time.
 They posed as an open question, whether finding a $d$-robust stable matching, where each agent is allowed to make $d$ swaps in their preference lists independently is solvable in polynomial time.
-We answer this question and give a polynomial algorithm for it.
+We answer this question positively.

-Steindl and Zehavi \cite{steindl2021parameterized},\cite{steindl2022verification} studied multilayer preferences in the one-sided model.
-They also considered similar problems, e.g. problems where we aim to find matchings that satisfy many properties like Pareto-optimality in multiple layers.

-More generally, multilayer preferences have started to gain increasing popularity in the area of computational social choice, e.g., in multiwinner voting (Jain and Talmon, 2020) and fair division (Kyropoulou et al., 2020; Segal-Halevi and Suksompong, 2019; Suksompong, 2018).
+The foundation for our aggregate algorithm is the popular-common-base framework of Kavitha et al.~\cite{yu2023arborescence}, which generalizes popular arborescences and several matching problems~\cite{kavitha2025populararb,kavitha2022popularassign}.
+Our contribution is to permit bounded integral skew-symmetric margins rather than unit comparisons induced by partial orders.

 Finally, independently of our work, Bullinger et al.~\cite{bullinger2024robust} also studied similar problems for popular matchings with two-sided preferences.
 They considered the problem of finding a matching that is popular in two different instances, which only differ in the preferences of the agents.
 Their model coincides with our multilayer model with two layers.
 They provided an algorithm for the case, where the two preference profiles only differ at a single agent and showed NP-hardness in general, even if only four agents have different preferences.
-Compared to our NP-hardness result of the same problem, the advantage of ours is that it only uses one-sided ties, while the advantage of their approach is that only a constant number of agents have different preferences in the layers.
+The advantage of our reduction is that it only uses ties on one side.